What is an accent?

 - At least 1 GHZ Processor

-No, accent reduction will teach you the skills to use American pronunciation in situations when you want to be understood more easily.
+No, this training will teach you the skills to use American pronunciation in situations when you want to be understood more easily.
 Generally, it's very difficult to completely eliminate an accent.
 Rather you will learn how to "soften" your accent so that you may be more clearly understood while still retaining your identity.
 Many clients come away with a "worldly" accent following training due to the combination of the American pronunciation with their primary language.

 A more neutral accent is valued in the U.S. workplace.
 According to a 2010 research study by the University of Chicago, American participants rated non-native foreign speakers as less truthful than native American speakers based on trivia statements read out loud.
 Researchers stated that the American participants were wrongly associating the difficulty of understanding the non-native speech to the credibility of the statements.